huong-dang/react-express-app-heroku-example/README.md

 > **Note:** This file only supports Node's JavaScript syntax.
 Be sure to only use supported language features (i.e. no support for Flow, ES Modules, etc).

-> **Note:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.
+> **Note:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the server route matching.

 ## Using HTTPS in Development